MarchOfDeath/Group-11-Major1/README.md

 ### palindrome.c ###
 // what does palindrome.c do

-palindrom.c takes a positive integer less than 2 billion, converts the number into a binary number array.
+palindrome.c takes a positive integer less than 2 billion, converts the number into a binary number array.
   - The binary array is reversed into a new array
   - If the original binary array and the reversed binary array are the same, the number is a palindrome